capprogram/2021bootcamp/git-tutorial/00-contents.md

 ## 2. Configure Git.

+Windows users should start git by starting the "Git Bash" program, while Mac users should just be able to open up a normal terminal.
 On your machine, run these `git config` commands below (in any directory) to set your name, email, and preferred options.

 Examples: